Manhattan Beach, DUI Check Point, 0.12% BAC, Wet Reckless

 She got in her car almost immediately after finishing her last beer.
 She drove no further on Rosecrans than crossing over Sepulveda eastbound when she found herself in a DUI checkpoint.

-The Gist of This DUI Summary: DUI case resolved as a wet reckless after Greg discusses rising BAC issue with District Attorney, as well as the fact that our client experienced an asthma attack while providing a breath ample, thereby providing alcohol-saturated lung air with phlegm that would be higher in alcohol content than the alcohol in her blood.
+The Gist of This DUI Summary: DUI case resolved as a wet reckless after Greg discusses rising BAC issue with District Attorney, as well as the fact that our client experienced an asthma attack while providing a breath sample, thereby providing alcohol-saturated lung air with phlegm that would be higher in alcohol content than the alcohol in her blood.

 The officers working the checkpoint thought our client, age 29, was cute.
 They had a playful approach toward her, especially once our client announced to them her position as a videographer for a famous Hollywood reality show that involved household name stars.